Joeyarrabi/skidmenu/README.md

 > Credits:

 > Developers:
-- tommyakshot `Joeyarrabi#7440` Main Developer
+- tommyakshot `Joeyarrabi#7440` - Main Developer

-- Kirtle `Kirtle#0498` Helped across the board, also made the infamous theme and misc WarMenu adjustments (for themes/controls)
+- Kirtle `Kirtle#0498` - Secondary Developer

-- Erwin Rommel `Erwin Rommel#4860` Made weather functions and provided some nice links to obj/ped dbs
+- Erwin Rommel `Erwin Rommel#4860` - Tertiary Developer and Maintenance

 > Testers:
-- Zach Helped test the menu extensively, and recommended lots of awesome features
+- Zach - Helped test the menu extensively and recommended lots of awesome features

 > Donations are not required and will not give you anything except my gratitude.
 If you still would like to donate, [Click Here](https://www.paypal.com/paypalme2/tommyakshot)